eriklonnroth/pywordle/README.md

 pip install pyinstaller
 ```

-*Option 1: Install the app without an icon*
+### Option 1: Install the app without an icon

-This will generate an app bundle with the standard black executable icon
+This will generate an app bundle with the standard black executable icon.
 ```bash
 pyinstaller --onefile --add-data "words.csv:." --windowed pywordle.py
 ```

-*Option 2: Install the app with an icon*
+### Option 2: Install the app with an icon

+This will set icon.png as the app icon.

-`cd` into the project folder and run the following commands to generate an app icon:
+`cd` into the project folder, then run the following commands to generate a MacOS icon set:
 ```bash
 mkdir icon.iconset
 sips -z 16 16     icon.png --out icon.iconset/icon_16x16.png